 By developing a focus on the exchange between the four other vayus, you will empower their overall function by releasing any energy blockages that may exist between them (note that samana vayu has a similar, yet distinct function).

 Common Signs of Imbalance in Vyana Vayu

 When vyana vayu is stagnant, everything might feel more challenging.
-On the mental level, you might experience difficulty coordinating the advancement of your personal life, career path and spiritual growth, or finding balance between these areas.
+On the mental level, you might experience difficulty coordinating the advancement of your personal life, career path, and spiritual growth, or finding the balance between these areas.